tytydraco/yessleep/out/My_dads_last_wish_was_to_die_in_my_house.md

 "Because there'd be no meaning to life if we were all immortal."
 I finally answered.
 August looked as unconvinced as I felt.
 He looked out to the far bank of the lake, his expression solemn.
 He appeared far beyond his years.

 "What about you, August?
-Do you want to know?"
+Do you want to know how to live forever?"

 He looked back at me slowly, smiling that self-satisfied smile.
 When he locked eyes with me, he gave me a wink.

-"I already know how to live forever."
+"I already do."

 He took off from me then, running until he was knee-deep in cold water before diving inside.
 My father's last words played on repeat in my mind as I watched him breach the surface, yelling and laughing with glee despite the frigidness.
 My scars burned hot with the knowledge that whatever I had done had not been enough.
 In that moment, I knew.